LyanaMurad/Flight-Project/README.md

 o	Traditional Machine Learning: Models may require extensive preprocessing and feature scaling to achieve good performance. o	Artificial Neural Networks (ANNs): ANNs can be more flexible in handling raw or poorly engineered features, thanks to their ability to automatically learn feature representations.
  ## note:
-### I obtained a high accuracy of the model, but due to not saving the model and restarting the operation, unfortunately, the accuracy decreased to 76.
-Therefore, you will find in the PDF file that the accuracy of the model reached the nineties.
+#### I got a high accuracy of the model, but because I did not save and rerun the model, unfortunately the accuracy dropped to 76.
+So in the PDF you will find that the accuracy of the model reached the 90s.